FragmentNet: Adaptive Graph Fragmentation for Graph-to-Sequence Molecular Representation Learning: Results and Discussion

 Using this approach, we generate two chemically valid analogues: \texttt{CC(C)Cc1ccc(Cl)cc1} and \texttt{CC(C)Cc1ccc(cc1)C(=O)O} (\cref{fig:ibuprofen fragment swapping}).
 These analogues preserve the molecular scaffold of Ibuprofen while introducing structural diversity, demonstrating how the module facilitates efficient, precise analogue generation.

-This approach highlights the novelty of our framework: by leveraging adaptive tokenization to simplify and serialize molecular representation, we can rapidly and systematically explore chemical spaces.
+By leveraging adaptive tokenization to simplify and serialize molecular representation, we can rapidly and systematically explore chemical spaces.
 This is particularly valuable for applications such as drug discovery and materials design.
 Further examples are in \cref{appendix:generate_analogues}.